PuzzleTechHub/bot-be-named/Issues.md

 ## Improvements

 - Better README to repro
-- ~archivechannel should name channel for search reasons.
-- ~archive command does not exist.
-Did you mean "Archivechannel"
 - Help : arrow keys for navigation?
 - Allow minimal bot to run without .env file
-- unpin should give you link of message that was unpinned
-- listpins / chanstats
 - env to constants.py
 - reply to bot message be toggleable by command